Kristina01111000/Drws_site/README.md

 11/30
 - do the googleslide for all of his videos
-- see if fourissimo page accepts txt files

 12/7

-- Go over the membership confirmation page for edits to verbiage
 - On the quiz page emphasize joining growingholistically in the big box
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view